RYM1999/TheLearner/README.md

+# TheLearnerTrainingCenter
+TheLearner Training Center project aim is to provide real-time knowledge for all the students who have basic knowledge of Salesforce and Looking for a real-time project.
+This project will also help to those professionals who are in cross-technology and wanted to switch to Salesforce with the help of this project they will gain knowledge.

+This project includes the following topics

+    1) Salesforce Admin :

+         - Objects & Relationships
+         - Sharing Rules, OWD & Roles
+         - Community

+   2) Salesforce Development :

+         -Apex Trigger
+         -Apex Batch Apex
+         -Future Method
+         -Integration ( Both Apex REST & REST API )

+   3) Lightning Web Component :
+        "This Covers most of the lightning web component including" -Events
+        -Custom Lookup
+        -Calling Apex in bot wire & imperative apex -Using Web Component in Community
+        -Navigation & Toast Events
+        -etc.

+   4) Reusable Error Handling Framework

+   5) Salesforce Community -
+          For the project, we are using Customer Community

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.